 Upgrading Metabase

-Backing up your application database
+1. Back up of your application database

 See Backing up Metabase application data.

-Swapping in the new Metabase version
+2. Swap in the new Metabase version

 -